General Municipal Election 2021

 The 2021 Election is for a 4-year term.
 As a member of council, you will have the opportunity to significantly influence the future of your community.
 Your power as a member of council depends on your ability to persuade the other members of council to adopt your view.
 All decisions must be made at meetings, held in public, at which a quorum is present.

-New legislation under Bill 29 states that nomination papers may be received from January 1st, 2021 (First Business day is Monday, January 4th, 2021) until noon on the Nomination deadline day of Monday, September 20th, 2021.
+New legislation under Bill 29 states that nomination papers may be received from January 1st, 2021 (First Business day is Monday, January 4th, 2021) until noon on the Nomination deadline day of Monday, September 20th, 2021 at 12noon.
 Only after the Returning Officer has received your nomination papers may you begin your municipal campaign.

-On January 4th, 2021 a County of Northern Lights Municipal Elections Guide will be available for any resident that is interested in being nominated a candidate for the 2021 Election.
+The County of Northern Lights Municipal Elections Candidate Guide is available for any resident that is interested in being nominated a candidate for the 2021 Election.
 The guide is a resource of election information and legislation, roles and responsibilities of an Elected Official, and other helpful information one should consider before submitting nomination papers.

 Information on Candidates